aridjayarecipes/cutesrecipes.web.app/content/post/1799-how-to-prepare-favorite-carrot-mini-muffins.md

 - "1 cup chopped walnuts optional"
 - " butter for greasing mini muffin pan"
 recipeinstructions:
 - "Preheat oven to 350 degrees.
-Lightly grease your mini muffin pan with butter &amp; a dusting of flour"
+Lightly grease your mini muffin pan with butter & a dusting of flour"
 - "Over a low flame melt the coconut oil using a small saucepan.
 Beat eggs, in a large mixing bowl, with a hand mixer until frothy."
-- "Add in sugar, melted coconut oil &amp; vanilla.
+- "Add in sugar, melted coconut oil & vanilla.
 Beat until blended.
-Add in shredded carrots, salt, flour, baking powder &amp; cinnamon and combine ingredients well with the hand mixer.
+Add in shredded carrots, salt, flour, baking powder & cinnamon and combine ingredients well with the hand mixer.
 NOTE: the carrots will not all breakdown.
 If you prefer the carrots well-blended, then chop them in advance of blending."
 - "Spoon your mixture into your muffin pan and place in the oven.
 Bake 45-55 minutes.
 After the muffins have baked for 45 minutes use a toothpick to test them.
 When the toothpick comes out dry – the muffins are done!"
 categories:
 - Recipe